Texan sloop-of-war Austin: Naval Battle of Campeche

-The Mexican fleet now possessed the steamers Guadalupe and Montezuma.
-Guadalupe was a British-manned Laird-built iron hulled paddle frigate of 768 tons equipped with two 68-pound pivot guns that fired exploding shells.
+The Mexican fleet now possessed the ships Guadalupe and Montezuma.
+Guadalupe was a Laird-built iron-hulled paddle frigate of 768 tons equipped with two 68-pound pivot guns that fired exploding shells.
 Moore hoped to encounter the Guadalupe separate from her escort Montezuma.

 Austin and Wharton made for the Yucatán coast and encountered the Mexican squadron on 30 April 1843 between Lerma and Campeche.
 Montezuma and Guadalupe, along with four smaller vessels, comprised the Mexican fleet.
 The Texans were augmented by two Yucatecan ships and five small gunboats, but were clearly the smaller fleet.

 Seeing the Mexican fleet, Moore, on board the flagship Austin, exclaimed: "Damn them, give it to them!"
 There was a two-hour running battle in which the Austin was struck once in the fighting and lost some of her mizzen rigging.
 The commander of the Montezuma and twenty of his crew were killed.
 After a few hours, the Mexican sailing ships departed and only the two steamers remained.
 The Mexican blockade of the port of Campeche was lifted, however, and the Texan ships put into the port for repairs.
 Moore was determined to upgrade his guns in Campeche; Austin received two long-range 18-pounders from the Yucatecans ashore and Wharton took on board a single, long-range 12-pounder.

 The Texas fleet waited for an opening to leave port and engage the Mexican ships again.
 Eventually the winds and the Mexican fleet, desiring a confrontation with the smaller Texan squadron, lured the Austin and Wharton out of port on 16 May 1843.
 With the wind pushing them forward, the two Texan ships engaged the larger Mexican adversaries despite heavy damage to the Austin and three dead.
 The Mexicans fared worse, losing 183 sailors, and were forced to leave the scene.
 This battle would represent the only time that steam-driven warships would be defeated by sail powered ships.
 The scene was memorialized on the engraving on the cylinder of the famed Colt Navy Revolver.